TweakScale/Companion_Frameworks/INSTALL.md

-# TweakScale Companion :: Eye Candies
+# TweakScale Companion :: Visuals

 Adds (up to date) TweakScale /L patches for some Visual Enhancing Add'Ons.